schnatterer/smeagol-galore/example/README.md

 docker-compose -f docker-compose-internal-network-hostname.yaml up -d
 # Add "smeagol" entry to your /etc/hosts and access via browser
 # Smeagol galore can be reached on https://smeagol:8443

+# Example 3: Tunnel to localhost
+docker-compose -f docker-compose-internal-network-hostname.yaml up -d
+# Smeagol galore can be reached on https://localhost:8443

 ```

 ## Ports 80 / 443